arxaqapi/takun.org/content/blog/dynamic-programming.md

     - For $\color{green}F(2)$, call $F(1) + F(0)$ which returns $1 + 0$ .
 - $F(4) = 2 + 1 = 3$

-As one can clearly see, $F(2)$ is being computed two times highlighted in green.
-And this is only a small number, as said before, the complexity of the naïve recusive approach is $O(2^n)$.
+As one can clearly see, $F(2)$ is being computed two times (highlighted in green).
+And this is only for a small value, as said before, the complexity of the naïve recusive approach is $O(2^n)$.

 But since there are redundant calls being made, a simple solution would be to store the intermediate results, no?